Enlightenment and Buddhahood

 Some people experience one very clear moment of enlightenment that they spent years building up to.
 They can probably describe the effects of that on their life very clearly.

 I am a weird combination of being extremely sensitive, being very absorbent and having a lot of life force in me, which made meditation a crazy rollercoaster for me.
 I had also done loads of insanely deep psychotherapeutic work by the time I started meditating that gave me a very open heart.
-All of this meant that starting a meditation practice was like lighting a fuse that led up to a firework factory; it started exploding with intense experiences and didn’t stop for months.
+All of this meant that starting a meditation practice was like lighting a fuse that led up to a firework factory; it started exploding with intense experiences and basically never stopped.
 It can be hard to untangle which specific moments had which impacts on my life, although there are a couple that stick out.

 I have listed some of the moments I experienced that meet the criteria of eliminating the felt sense of a fixed, separate self that happened before I really fell off a cliff into what I would describe as Buddhahood.